 How many of you out there love gelato?
 How about watermelon gelato?
 It is the perfect summer dessert to cool you off after a hot day and so refreshing!

 Fresh watermelon frozen and then pureed and added to a custard base.
-Mixed all up and added to a loaf pan.
+Mixed up and then added to a loaf pan.
 All without the fuss of an ice cream maker.
 Because who has time to use an ice cream maker?
-I sure don’t with my kiddos super busy schedules.

 My first love affair of gelato started from Divino Gelato in Brookfield Square mall.
-I have tried several flavors and literally love them all.
-However, my current favorite one is the cherry, but chocolate never disappoints.
-It is so creamy and flavorful and definitely less fat than good old Ben and Jerry’s.
+I have tried several flavors and fell in love with most of them.
+However, my current favorite one is the cherry.
+It is so creamy and flavorful and definitely less fat than good old Ben and Jerry's.

 I have never made gelato, but was excited to try a different flavor.
 Always thinking out of the box is my motto and making different desserts is fun and exciting.
-Again, I did not disappoint on this either.
 So do yourself a huge favor and make this watermelon gelato.

 What is Gelato?